NOTE: This product is more than 24 hours old.

 any future river flooding.

-temperatures and above normal precipitation across the Hydrologic
+below normal precipitation across the Hydrologic Service Area.

-Service Area.
-The 8 to 14 day outlook valid from January 25th
+The 8 to 14 day outlook valid from April 19th through the 25th

 Heavy rainfall is the primary factor which leads to river